paulbayer/Inventory_Scripts/README.md

 ### all_my_buckets.sh
 This script displays all buckets in all available accounts (by reading the credentials file and parsing the profiles to run against).

+### all_my_topics.sh
+This script displays all SNS topics in all available accounts (by reading the credentials file and parsing the profiles to run against).

+### all_my_streams.sh
+This script displays all Kinesis Streams in all available accounts (by reading the credentials file and parsing the profiles to run against).

 ### menu.sh
 This script presents a clean, simple menu to access the other scripts.
 The other scripts can be used by themselves, or they can be called by this menu.
 Your choice.